What Is a Meta Description?

 In other words: ads that get clicked on a lot, pay less for every click.
 So when you see an ad in the search results, you can be SUPER confident that it has a high CTR.

-Which means you have proven copy that you can use in your page’s title and description.
+This means you have a proven copy that you can use in your page’s title and description.

 With that, here’s how to do it.